eshasharma/x9115222/hw/code/9/README.md

 2,4,6,8 objectives and each of 10, 20 , 40 decisions.
 We run this model using the default parameters without tuning those.
 The analysis of the application and performance of the Genetic Algorithm on different variations of DTLZ is done using the hypervolume function.
 We measure the hypervolume for 20 iterations .
 We have then plotted the hypervoume using an excel spreadsheet.
-Through this experiment, we learnt that the Genetic Algorithm performs best on We then plot the hypervolume for different objectives and decisions and check the performance on different models .
-We run this 20 times on each .
-We found that .
+Through this experiment, we learnt that the Genetic Algorithm performs best on

 ###Introduction and Background
 To implement a Genetic Algorithm and run it on TLZ 1 , 3, 5 , 7 each time with 2,4,6,8 objectives and 10, 20 , 40 decisions.To